-Let's call the groups A, B, C and D, by the name of the mentor.
+Let's call the groups A, B, C and D.

-Now three sessions with separate subtopics are done by two groups each.
-A group is formed from two subgroups:
+Now three sessions with separate subtopics are done by two groups, each formed from two subgroups:

 - 1. AB and CD

 - 2. AC and BD

 - 3. AD and BC

 Each of the sessions for each group is organized by one of the mentors, with the overall trainer providing materials and support.